rya-sge/access-denied/_posts/Pump Science.md

         - Ensure proper constraints or checks are added for these accounts.
    2. **SOL Escrow PDA**:
       - The `bonding_curve_sol_escrow` account is also marked with `CHECK`.
 If the seed derivation logic is incorrect or predictable, attackers might exploit it to intercept funds.
-   3. **Whitelist Logic**:
-      - The `whitelist` account is optional, which might weaken access control.
-If a whitelist is intended for security purposes, it should be mandatory with proper validation.
    4. **Token and Mint Authority**:
       - The `bonding_curve` account is given full authority over the mint.
 If the `bonding_curve` account is compromised, the attacker could manipulate token minting and freezing.
    5. **Lack of Metadata Validation**: